-Chemical metering pumps are used to inject chemicals such as chlorine and acids into water systems, and the chemical must be injected into the system at the proper rate to achieve the correct water/chemical proportions.
-In a system that has varying water flow rates, solenoid-driven metering pumps are often used.
+Chemical metering pumps are used to inject chemicals such as chlorine and acids into water systems.
+The chemical must be injected into the system at the proper rate to achieve the correct water/chemical proportions.
+In a system that has varying water flow rates, solenoid driven metering pumps are often used.
 These pumps can be "pulsed" by an external controller or PLC resulting in intermittent small injections of chemical per volume of water flow.

-Paddlewheel flow meters can be used to start and stop inexpensive, motor-driven fixed feed rate metering pumps without the need for expensive PLCs or other control equipment.
-When the meter has determined that a preprogrammed volume of flow has passed through the system, control circuitry in the meter turns on the chemical pump for a pre-programmed amount of time, usually a few seconds, and then back off again.
-Although this method results in an uneven "pulsed"

-dispersion of chemical in the system, it is simple to install and results in a highly accurate, easy-to-maintain proportional feed system.
+Paddlewheel flow meters can be used to start and stop inexpensive, motor driven fixed feed rate metering pumps without the need for expensive PLCs or other control equipment.
+When the meter has determined that a pre-programmed volume of flow has passed through the system, control circuitry in the meter turns on the chemical pump for a pre-programmed amount of time, usually a few seconds, and then back off again.
+Although this method results in an uneven "pulsed" dispersion of chemical in the system, it is simple to install and results in a highly accurate, easy to maintain proportional feed system.

 In some applications, uneven chemical injection results in portions of the flow stream that have not been treated with chemical, especially at very low injection rates.
 If a finer dispersion of chemical is required, variable speed peristaltic (squeeze tube) metering pumps can be used.
-The new generations of high-pressure peristaltic metering pumps are equipped with variable speed motors resulting in the continuous injection of chemical instead of interrupted "pulsed" chemical injection.
-These pumps have the ability to pump air eliminating vapor lock and lost prime issues, and they can prime against maximum back pressure.
-The output remains the same regardless of changes in system pressure.
-The peristaltic pump's speed can be controlled directly by a paddlewheel sensor's high-speed frequency signal.
+The new generations of high pressure peristaltic metering pumps are equipped with variable speed motors resulting in continuous injection of chemical instead of interrupted "pulsed" chemical injection.
+These pumps have the ability to pump air (eliminating vapor lock and lost prime issues typical of diaphragm pumps in chlorine applications), they can prime against maximum back pressure and they output the same amount of chemical regardless of changes in system pressure.
+The peristaltic pump's speed can be controlled directly by a paddlewheel sensor's high speed frequency signal.
 The pump speed is programmed to react to changes in the frequency output by the flow sensor resulting in highly accurate proportional feed even at very low injection rates.